chrisjacob/10xsocial/README.md

 # Welcome friends!

-This is the codebase for the 10X Social app.
+This is the codebase for the 10X app.

 Get the app itself: